keltia/fetiche-rs/README.md

 As seen, there are different sub-commands.
 You can use `acutectl help <sub-command>`  to get description of the different parameters.

-The configuration for the different sources of data is handled by the `source` crate in [HCL] file format.
+The configuration for the different fetiche-sources of data is handled by the `fetiche-source` crate in [HCL] file format.

 On UNIX, it is located in `$HOME/.config/drone-utils/source.hcl` and in `%LOCALAPPDATA%\DRONE-UTILS` on Windows.